lunchboxer/article-keeper/static/articles-md/1201A-party-time-the-origins-of-birthday-celebrations.md

 # Party Time!
-The Origins of Birthday Celebrations A
+The Origins of Birthday Celebrations

 Do you love celebrating your birthday?
 You're not alone!
 Birthday celebrations have been around for centuries, and they've evolved over time in all sorts of interesting ways.
 In this article, we'll take a look at the origins of birthday celebrations, and we'll learn about some of the fun traditions that have come along the way.